rahul7976/filament/README.md

 [live-server](https://www.npmjs.com/package/live-server) package, which automatically refreshes the web page when it detects a change.

-Each sample app has its own handwritten html file.
+Each sample app has its handwritten html file.
 Additionally the server folder contains assets such as meshes, textures, and materials.

 ## Running the native samples